RedWavez/pokedex-showcase/README.md

-# Pokémon Showcase
+# Pokédex Showcase

 <div align="center">
     <img src="graphics/logo.png" width="130" alt="Pokedex" />
 </div>

+Welcome to my Pokédex!
+Ready to look for your favourite pokémon?

+### Objective

-The purpose of this project was to increase my knowledge in various technologies, mainly Python.
+The purpose of this project was to increase my knowledge in various technologies, mainly in Python.

 ---